-To get started, please reference our 6-step guide below or hire an affordable online LLC formation service.
+To get started, please reference our five-step guide below or hire an affordable online LLC formation service.

-What is an Alabama LLC?
+What Is an Alabama LLC?

 LLCs in Alabama have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.

-Another aspect to consider is including language that explains what your business does ― for example, if you’re a plumber, put the word “plumber” or “plumbing” in your LLC name.
+Another aspect to consider is including language that explains what your business does ― for example, if you’re starting a coffee shop, put the words “coffee” or “brew” in your LLC name.
 Additionally, if your business has strong values like being environmentally friendly, you can indicate that by including the word “green.”
 This helps potential customers know exactly what to expect from your business.

-Step Two) Designate a Registered Agent
+Step Two: Appoint a Registered Agent

 Every LLC in Alabama is required to designate a registered agent, which is the individual or registered agent service that receives government correspondence on behalf of your business, then forwards those documents to you.

-Step Three) File Formation Documents with State
+Step Three: File Formation Documents

-This is THE document that will register your LLC with the state.
+This is the document that will register your LLC with the state.
 You’ll want to ensure all of the following information is correct on the form:

 - Your chosen business name